 Next time you sense your caught up in Endless thoughts try these 3 steps

 Find your breath.
-You might notice breathing sensations as the air goes in and out of your nose and mouth, or you might notice the movement of your breath in the up and down rhythm of your diaphragm.
+You might notice breathing sensations as the air goes in and out of your nose and mouth, or you might notice the up and down rhythm of your diaphragm.

 Try to stay with your breath.
 Quietly label the in-breaths "in" and the out-breaths "out."
 See if you can stay there for a few breaths or even several minutes.